Mark Kermode: Film criticism

 Kermode began his film career as a print journalist, writing for Manchester's City Life, and then Time Out and NME in London.
-He has written for The Independent, Vox, Empire, Flicks, Fangoria and Neon.
+He has subsequently written for a range of publications including The Guardian, The Observer, The Independent, Vox, Empire, Flicks, 20/20, Fangoria, Video Watchdog and Neon.

-Kermode began working as a film reviewer for BBC Radio 1 in 1993, on a regular Thursday night slot called Cult Film Corner on Mark Radcliffe's Graveyard Shift session.
+Kermode began working as a film broadcaster on LBC in 1988, after which he moved to BBC Radio 5 (later rebranded as 5Live).
+Between February 1992 and October 1993, he was the resident film reviewer on BBC Radio 5's Morning Edition with Danny Baker.
+He became the film critic for BBC Radio 1 in 1993, on a regular Thursday night slot called Cult Film Corner on Mark Radcliffe's Graveyard Shift session.
 He later moved to Simon Mayo's BBC Radio 1 morning show.
-He hosted a movie review show with Mary Anne Hobbs on Radio 1 on Tuesday nights called Cling Film.
-Between February 1992 and October 1993, he was the resident film reviewer on BBC Radio 5's Morning Edition with Danny Baker.
+He hosted a movie review show with Mary Anne Hobbs on Radio 1 on Tuesday nights called ClingFilm.

 From 2001 until 2022, Kermode reviewed and debated new film releases with Mayo on the BBC Radio 5 Live show Kermode and Mayo's Film Review.
 The programme won Gold in the Speech Award category at the 2009 Sony Radio Academy Awards on 11 May 2009.
-On 11 March 2022, it was announced by Simon Mayo, at the start of the Kermode and Mayo Film Review, that the last Kermode and Mayo's Film Review will be broadcast on 1 April 2022.
+On 11 March 2022, it was announced by Simon Mayo, at the start of Kermode and Mayo's Film Review, that the last episode would be broadcast on 1 April 2022.